jamie33o/Project2/README.md

 ![life line buttons with red x](docs/readme_images/life_line_buttons_redx.png)

-##### Menu button
+#### Menu button

 - The menu button is between the mute/sound button and the logo in the center of the page when pressed it shows the menu screen but it does not stop the timer so the user cant use it to pause the game and google the question.
 ![life line buttons with red x](docs/readme_images/life_line_buttons_redx.png)

-##### Timer
+#### Timer

--On the main game page, you'll find the timer positioned below the menu button in the center of the screen.
+- On the main game page, you'll find the timer positioned below the menu button in the center of the screen.
 The timer is set to 30 seconds for each question and is represented as a numerical countdown in the center.
 Encircling the timer, there is a dynamic circle animation that visually illustrates the remaining time, gradually shrinking as the seconds pass.
 This animation adds excitement and urgency to the game, prompting users to make quick decisions during their gameplay.
 ![life line buttons with red x](docs/readme_images/life_line_buttons_redx.png)

-##### Prize's box
+#### Prize's box

 - On the main game page, the prize section is located at the top right corner, presented as a list ranging from €500 to €1 million.
 As the user progresses through the game and answers questions correctly, the corresponding prize amount will be highlighted with a green background, indicating the current level they are on.
 ![prize section](docs/readme_images/life_line_buttons_redx.png)